blessybabu-qa/Restful-Booker-Playwright/README.md

 | PUT /booking/:id    | Full update with dynamic token and payload        | Positive |
 | DELETE /booking/:id | Delete booking, verify 404 on subsequent GET      | Positive |

-## 🧩 Technical Challenges & Solutions

-Building this framework against a live, shared demo environment exposed problems that a controlled test environment never would.
-Here is where things got genuinely hard and how I solved them.

 ---

-### Challenge 1: Booking a Room Without Knowing Which Dates Are Free

-The booking calendar renders a live React Big Calendar populated with real reservations from a shared demo site.
-There is no API to query availability, no data attribute on cells to indicate a blocked day, and no pattern to predict which dates would be free on any given run.

-Hardcoding a date range worked locally but failed in CI because another user had already booked those dates.
-The solution was to write a dynamic date-picker that scans the visible calendar grid at runtime, iterates over every visible day cell, checks each one for the presence of an existing booking marker, and finds the first consecutive free pair before performing the drag.
-If the entire current month is fully booked, the logic navigates forward to the next month and repeats — up to five months ahead.
-This makes the test resilient to any real-world booking state on the shared environment.

----

-### Challenge 2: Third-Party Server Instability

-The target site is a shared demo environment used by QA practitioners globally.
-Mid-test it occasionally throws an application error page — not a test failure, just server noise from the third party.

-Rather than letting the test fail with a misleading assertion error, the booking success check detects the error page first and returns early if found.
-The spec then marks the test as skipped with a clear explanation.
-This keeps the suite clean for genuine failures while making third-party instability visible in the report as intentional skips rather than false negatives.

----

-### Challenge 3: API Authentication — Two Methods, One Codebase

-The Restful Booker API supports two authentication approaches: a Bearer token in the Authorization header for PATCH requests, and a session cookie for PUT and DELETE.
-Getting these wrong produces a silent 403 with no useful error message.

-The solution was to split authentication strategy by HTTP method in BookingService.ts.
-The patch method reads the bearer token from the environment, stored as a CI secret, while the update and delete methods accept a dynamic token generated fresh per test via a dedicated fixture.
-Protected tests never share tokens and never depend on a static credential that could expire between runs.

----

-### Challenge 4: Preventing Silent Credential Failures in Data-Driven Tests

-The login scenarios array includes the live admin credentials read from environment variables.
-If the .env file is missing or a CI secret is not configured, the positive scenario silently receives undefined and attempts to log in with the literal string "undefined" — producing a confusing false negative with no obvious cause in the report.

-The solution was to add an explicit guard in loginAsAdmin() that throws a descriptive error immediately if either credential resolves to undefined.
-This surfaces misconfiguration at the point of failure rather than burying it inside an assertion mismatch several steps later.

----

-### Challenge 5: API Tests Depending on Pre-Existing Data

-Several API tests — GET by ID, PATCH, PUT, and DELETE — need a booking to exist before the test body runs.
-Creating it inside the test mixes setup with assertion logic and makes setup failures indistinguishable from test failures.

-The preCreatedBookingId fixture handles creation before the test runs and exposes only the resulting ID.
-The authToken fixture similarly generates a fresh token per test.
-Both are composed in fixtures.ts using Playwright's fixture dependency graph, so any test that needs pre-existing data simply declares it as a parameter and the framework handles everything else automatically.

----

-## 🤖 How I Used AI in This Project

-I used AI as a pairing tool at specific points where the problem was well-defined but the solution required specialist knowledge I did not have on hand.

-The calendar drag implementation was the most significant case.
-React Big Calendar uses synthetic drag events and a standard drag-and-drop sequence does not trigger date selection.
-I used AI to understand that the library responds to a mouse-down, mouse-move with enough incremental steps to register as a drag, followed by mouse-up — and to work out the correct coordinate maths for targeting cell centres using bounding box data.
-The dynamic availability-scanning logic that wraps the drag was written by me independently.

-The XPath traversal used to detect existing bookings on a day cell also involved AI guidance.
-The booking event element sits as a sibling in the DOM rather than a direct child of the day cell, meaning a straightforward descendant selector will not reach it.
-I used AI to identify the correct traversal path, then integrated it into the availability-checking loop myself.

-Everything else — fixture architecture, page object design, authentication strategy, CI pipeline, data-driven structure — I designed and built independently, using AI only to look things up the same way I would use documentation.

----

-## 📚 What I Learned

-**Framework design matters more than test count.** Early on I wrote tests directly in spec files.
-Refactoring everything into POManager and fixtures was time-consuming, but it made every test written after it faster to build and far easier to debug.
-The lesson is to invest in the framework before investing in coverage.

-**Fixtures are a first-class design tool.** Playwright's fixture system is more powerful than I initially appreciated.
-Treating pre-created booking IDs and auth tokens as fixtures rather than in-test setup changed how I think about test isolation — setup is not boilerplate, it is infrastructure that belongs in a composable, reusable layer.

-**Data-driven testing scales better than duplicated specs.** The login suite started as separate positive and negative test cases.
-Refactoring it into a data-driven loop made it trivial to add the SQL injection and empty-field scenarios without touching the spec file at all.
-The pattern will carry forward as the suite grows.

-**Shared environments will break your tests in creative ways.** Hardcoded dates, assumptions about server state, and fixed credentials all failed me here.
-Tests that discover their own preconditions at runtime are the only reliable solution when you do not control the environment.

-**CI is not optional.** Running tests locally on one browser hides enormous amounts of flakiness.
-Setting up GitHub Actions early surfaced cross-browser timing differences — especially in WebKit — before they could become ingrained habits.

-**TypeScript discipline pays off.** Strict typing caught several integration mistakes between BookingService and the fixture layer before they ever ran — failures that a dynamically typed approach would only have surfaced at runtime in the middle of a test run.

----

-## 🚀 Getting Started

-### Prerequisites
-- Node.js (LTS)
-- npm

-### Installation

-Clone the repository, install dependencies with npm install, then install Playwright browsers with npx playwright install.

-### Environment Setup

-Create a .env file in the project root with the following variables:

-- BASE_URL — the target site URL
-- ADMIN_EMAIL — admin login email
-- ADMIN_PASSWORD — admin login password
-- API_URL — the API base URL
-- API_ADMIN_TOKEN — bearer token for protected endpoints

-### Running Tests

-Run all tests with npx playwright test.
-You can target a specific file, run in headed mode with --headed, select a browser project with --project, or run only the API suite by specifying the setup and api-tests projects.

-### View the HTML Report

-Run npx playwright show-report after a test run to open the built-in Playwright HTML report in your browser.

 ## 📊 Test Reports